Centralia, Illinois: Local features

 Foundation Park is the site of the annual Balloon Fest.
 Recent events have had about forty balloons and drew 40,000 visitors.
-The Annual Centralia Balloon festival was the event in which the second "Space Shuttle" hot air balloon crashed and burned due to a fuel line defect.
+The Annual Centralia Balloon Festival was the event in which the second "Space Shuttle" hot air balloon crashed and burned due to a fuel line defect.

-Foundation Park also hosts the Fantasy of Lights drive-through holiday light display during the months of November and December.
+Foundation Park also hosts the Fantasy of Lights drive-through holiday light display during November and December.

-In addition to Foundation Park, the Centralia Foundation also supports the Centralia Carillon.
+In addition to Foundation Park, the Centralia Foundation supports the Centralia Carillon.
 Completed in 1983, with 65 bells, the carillon is ranked as the eighth-largest in the world.
 The largest bell, Great Tom, weighs 5 1/2 tons.
-The current carillonneur is Roy Kroezen.
+Currently, the tower is under renovation and looking for a carillonneur.

 One of only two remaining 2500-class steam locomotives from the Illinois Central Railroad is preserved on static display at Centralia's Fairview Park.
-The locomotive is maintained by the Age of Steam Memorial non-profit organization.
+The Age of Steam Memorial non-profit organization maintains the locomotive.
 A 9415 caboose and a rare Republic F-105 Thunderchief aircraft are also on display in the park.

 Historic downtown

-Centralia's downtown features historic architecture, and has seen recent development with the addition of a Splash Pad near the Centralia Carillon.
+Centralia's downtown features historic architecture and has seen recent development, including the addition of a Splash Pad near the Centralia Carillon.

 Commercial Historic District

 In 2012, the downtown area of Centralia was added to the National Register of Historic Places.
-Notable historic buildings include the former Langenfield Hotel, Centralia House restaurant, Old National Bank buildings, Sadler Opera House, Centralia Sentinel Building, and the Illinois Theater.
+Notable historic buildings include the former Langenfeld Hotel, Centralia House restaurant, Old National Bank buildings, Sadler Opera House, Centralia Sentinel Building, and the Illinois Theater.

-The Langenfield Hotel was "established in 1912 by John Langenfield" and "became the premier hotel in the area."
+The Langenfeld Hotel was "established in 1912 by John Langenfield" and "became the premier hotel in the area."
 Images of the Langenfield Hotel have been used for postcards featuring Centralia.
 The name Langenfield was also connected to the historic Langenfield Motor Company buildings.

 The Centralia Sentinel Building houses the Centralia Morning Sentinel newspaper and features Egyptian Revival style architecture.
 This may be connected to Southern Illinois' nickname of "Egypt," or "Little Egypt."

 The Illinois Theater in downtown Centralia used to be a vaudeville and movie theater and is currently undergoing renovations that will enable it to seat 500 and hold professional entertainment performances.

 The Centralia Area Historical Museum

-The Centralia Area Historical Museum is free to the public and contains three stories of photographs and artifacts from Centralia's extensive history as a major railway hub and mining town.
+The Centralia Area Historical Museum is free and contains three stories of photographs and artifacts from Centralia's extensive history as a major railway hub and mining town.
 The museum accepts items either as donations or through loans.
-In addition to the displays, the museum also contains the George Ross Library which holds city history books, newspapers and periodicals, as well as family histories and genealogies.
+In addition to the displays, the museum also contains the George Ross Library, which holds city history books, newspapers, periodicals, family histories, and genealogies.